awslabs/cloudformation-accustom/README.md

 This library provides a cfnresponse method, some helper static classes, and some decorator methods to help with the function.

+### Python Version
+This library only supports Python3.6.
+If you would like to adapt this library to Python2.7 please feel free to adapt it and provide a pull request, or provide your reason for requiring Python2.7 support on this [Issue](https://github.com/NightKhaos/accustom/issues/7).
+The reason it does not support Python2.7 is because of the use of `nonlocal` objects inside the decorators.
+I have used the `six` library throughout to try and make this code theoretically Python2.7 compatiable but it has not been tested in Python2.7 in any capacity.
+In theory, if you fix the scope issues it should "just work".
+Good luck!

 ## Installation

 accustom can be found under PyPI at [https://pypi.python.org/pypi/accustom](https://pypi.python.org/pypi/accustom).